cherryc0117/cherryc0117/README.md

 # Hi, I'm Yuan (Cherry)! 🍒

-I'm a sophomore undergraduate student pursuing B.S. degree in Computer Science at the University of Michigan.
+I'm a sophomore undergraduate student pursuing a B.S. degree in Computer Science at the University of Michigan.

-## About
+## About ⭐
+I am currently studying full-stack web development and technologies.

 - ☺️ Pronouns: She/Her
 - :e-mail: How to reach me: [Email](mailto:cherryc@umich.edu)